-Evaluation of applications for grant-aid
+Evaluation of Applications for Grant-aid

 Taking as given both the discretionary policy and the existence of grants, the Irish industrial development agencies still need a system of ex ante evaluation of specific applications for grant assistance.
-The Economic and Social Research Institute recently carried out a review of the evaluation model which had been in use by the agencies since the late 1970s and which was based on economic cost-benefit methodology.1 Some aspects of our findings may be of more general methodological interest.
+The Economic and Social Research Institute recently carried out a review of the evaluation model which had been in use by the agencies since the late 1970s and which was based on economic cost-benefit methodology.1 Although specifically tailored to the needs of the agencies, several key elements of our approach have a wider application, as they address some important though oft-neglected issues in cost-benefit work in Ireland more generally.